blob42/codegpt-ng.nvim/README.md

 ![chat](examples/chat.gif?raw=true)

+#### Other available commands:

+- Range character `%Chat` to select all buffer.
+- `:VChat`: to temporary enforce the vertical layout.
+- `Chat!`: To make popup window persistent when the cursor leaves.

-A full list of predefined commands are below
+Here is the full list of predefined command actions:

 | command      | input | Description |
 |--------------|---- |------------------------------------|